 Seeing involvement in the art world as an open door she became President of the Watercolor Art Society-Houston (WAS-H) in 2009 where she served through May of 2010.
 In 2009 she was honored to be invited to join 10+ Artists, a 15+ year old Houston area critique group.
 In 2010 she joined Archway Gallery in Houston where she was not only a member but also served on the Board of Directors til early 2013.

 Mary is married to Tom Davis.
-They have three grown children and four grandchildren and have lived in Northwest Houston for 20+ years.
+They have three grown children and four grandchildren and lived in Northwest Houston for 20+ years before retiring to Mobile, Alabama.